 The woman had barely taken another step before someone called her name.
 She halted, her head swinging in the call’s direction.

-A man clothed in naught but an undershirt and trousers appeared through the crowd and hastened to their side.
+A man clothed in naught but a beige undershirt and trousers appeared through the crowd and hastened to their side.
 “Good to see you’re back.”

 Fetcher jerked her chin at the man’s waist.
-“You’re undone.”
+“You seem to be undone.”

 Grinning sheepishly, the man fumbled with the belt holding his trousers.
 “Damn thing.
 Trust you to spot that.”
 His gaze swung towards Dylan, eyeing him in the same manner the guardians did when a young spellster was brought in from the outside.
 Hopeful, but wary.
 “Did they send a strong one this time?”

 The hound peered at Dylan for some time before shrugging.
 “Who can say?
-If he keeps his wits about him in the thick of it, then he’ll be good enough in a fight.
-He’s a bit high maintenance, though.”
+If he keeps his wits about him in the thick of it, then he might be good enough in a fight.
+He is a bit high maintenance, though.”

 The man grunted.
 “They usually are to begin with.
 Bloody tower coddles them like babes.
 A few days at the front usually sorts that out.”

 “Where is your lieutenant?
-The one charged with the spellsters?”
+The one charged with the spellster’s care?”

 “Infirmary.”
 The man jerked a thumb in the general direction.
 “Overseeing the wounded.”

-“That’s—” She frowned, clearly troubled.
-“That’s not standard procedure.
+“That—” She frowned, clearly troubled.
+“That is not standard procedure.
 What happened?”

 The man shrugged.
-“All I know—all anybody knows, really—is that they took out a scouting party.
-Brought the live ones here to fix them up.
+“All I know—all anybody knows, really—is that the enemy took out a scouting party.
+The front line sent the live ones here to get fixed up.
 Fat chance it’ll do them.
 Those bastards don’t hold back for no reason.
 I’d put a year’s pay on them hiding something.”

 “That’s a sucker’s bet.”
 Fetcher lightly slapped his stomach with the back of her hand.
 “Go finish getting dressed.
 You know how finicky he gets over his men being out of uniform.
-I’ll catch up with you later.”
+I will catch up with you later.”